MenaMagdyHalem/Deploy-A-Simple-HTML-Web-Page-Using-Nginx/README.md

-# Deploy-A-Simple-HTML-Web-Page-Using-Nginx
+# Deploy A Simple Website Using Nginx
-Deploy A Simple HTML Web Page Using Nginx
+Deploy A Simple Website Using Nginx